Sinuide/orymor/README.md

 - Native CSS: Aside from mixins, native CSS can now do absolutely anything we need, so no reason to use anything else.
 And since I actually do like CSS, Tailwind is my nemesis.
 - Responsive: Not much here, the approach is mobile first, with a reponsive grid and a hidden cart.

 In general, I tried to add a bit of everything in this project, I did quite a bit of rewriting as I progressed in my exploration of astro.
-All stores are not equal 😅
+All stores are not equal (only products has a separated query, partly due to its need in SSG and Client) 😅

 ## What's missing